 Grand River Post Secondary Education Office

-Terra Nova is part of a research-creation project examining Indigenous videogame development from the perspective of a first-time Kanien’kehá ka (Mohawk) developer.
-Maize Longboat is currently in his second year of the Master’s in Media Studies Program with the Communication Studies Department at Concordia University.
-He is a Graduate Student Member of TAG and mLab, and a Graduate Research Assistant with the Initiative for Indigenous Futures.
+Terra Nova was created as part of a research-creation project examining Indigenous videogame development from the perspective of a first-time Kanien’kehá ka (Mohawk) developer.
+Maize Longboat is recent graduate of the Master’s in Media Studies Program with the Communication Studies Department at Concordia University.

 Release Date: Fall 2019